beastNico/JavaWorks/README.md

-## Some basic Java Programmes
+## Some basic Java Programs

-I have just thought that these programmes may be shared
+I have just thought that these programs may be shared

 ## Folder Structure